giraphics/minimalGL/README.md

 # minimalGL
-Minimal OpenGL With GLFW, GLEW and GLM
+Minimal OpenGL With GLFW, GLEW and GLM with CMake